expert360/prometheus_timer/README.md

 will push an observation to `:foo`.
 The labels which will be associated with the metric will be the module and function name, respectively.

+## Contributing

+Contributions are welcome.
+The project is Dockerised and controlled using GNU Make commands.
+To get started, run `make init` from the root directory, and you will build and start the container, then be presented with an interactive shell.

+When operating in development and test modes, a small Plug router will be spun up to run an exporter.
+In dev it will be available on port 4000, in test 4001.

 ## License

 ```